Layered Separators in Minor-Closed Graph Classes with Applications: Graphs on Surfaces

 Let $H'$ be the subgraph of $H$ formed by the dual-half-chords of $T$.
 We now show that $H'$ is 2-regular.
 Consider a dual-half-chord $fg$ of $T$.
 Let $vw$ be the corresponding half-chord of $G$, where $v\in V(T)$ and $w\not\in V(T)$.
 Say $u$ is the third vertex incident to $f$.
-If $u\in V(T)$ then $uv$ is not a half-chord of $T$ and $uw$ is a half-chord of $T$, implying that the only other neighbour of $f$ in $H'$ (in addition to $g$) is the other face incident to $uw$ (in addition to $f$).
-On the other hand, if $u\not\in V(T)$ then $uv$ is a half-chord of $T$ and $uw$ is not a half-chord of $T$, implying that the only other neighbour of $f$ in $H'$ (in addition to $g$) is the other face incident to $uv$ (in addition to $f$).
+If $u\in V(T)$ then $uv$ is not a half-chord of $T$ and $uw$ is a half-chord of $T$, implying that the only edges incident to $f$ in $H'$ are the duals of $vw$ and $uw$.
+On the other hand, if $u\not\in V(T)$ then $uv$ is a half-chord of $T$ and $uw$ is not a half-chord of $T$, implying that the only edges incident to $f$ in $H'$ are the duals of $vw$ and $uv$.
 Hence $f$ has degree 2 in $H'$, and $H'$ is 2-regular.
 Therefore, if $e$ is a dual-half-chord of $T$, then $e$ is in a cycle, and $H-e$ is connected. \end{proof}